How Trump's Conflict with the Federal Reserve Threatens Major Central Banks Worldwide?

 President Donald Trump's efforts to reshape the Federal Reserve according to his vision and pressure it to lower interest rates have raised questions about whether the U.S. central bank can maintain its independence and its ability to combat inflation.

-Trump is frustrated by the legal protections granted to the leadership of the Federal Reserve and the long terms of the Board of Governors' members, which are designed to keep them in their positions longer than any president.
+Trump is frustrated with the legal protections granted to the leadership of the Federal Reserve and the long terms of Board of Governors members, designed so they remain in office longer than any president.

-Trump is exerting intense pressure on the Fed Chair Jerome Powell to resign and is rallying efforts to dismiss another board member, Lisa Cook.
+Trump is exerting intense pressure on the Chair, Jerome Powell, to resign and is mobilizing efforts to dismiss another board member, Lisa Cook.

-If the world's most powerful central bank succumbs to this pressure or if Trump finds a way to dismiss its members, it would set a dangerous precedent from Europe to Japan, and established standards for the independence of monetary policy could come under renewed attack from local politicians.
+If the world's most powerful central bank succumbs to this pressure or Trump finds a way to dismiss its members, it would set a dangerous precedent from Europe to Japan, potentially subjecting established norms of independence in monetary policy to renewed attacks from local politicians.

-Olli Rehn, a policymaker at the European Central Bank from Finland, said on the sidelines of the Federal Reserve's annual symposium in Jackson Hole, Wyoming, "Politically motivated attacks on the Federal Reserve have spiritual implications for the rest of the world, including Europe."
+Olli Rehn, a policymaker at the European Central Bank from Finland, said on the sidelines of the Federal Reserve's annual symposium in Jackson Hole, Wyoming, "Politically motivated attacks on the Fed have spiritual implications for the rest of the world, including Europe."

-For this reason, Rehn and his colleagues enthusiastically supported Powell in maintaining his position even after he indicated the possibility of lowering interest rates in September.
-Powell received a warm applause when he took the stage at the conference.
+For this reason, Rehn and his colleagues have enthusiastically supported Powell in maintaining his position even after he signaled the possibility of lowering interest rates in September.
+Powell received a warm welcome when he took the stage at the conference.

-Discussions with 12 central bank governors from around the world on the sidelines of the symposium revealed that any scenario in which the Federal Reserve sees a threat to its ability to combat inflation due to a loss of independence is a direct threat to its standing and to economic stability in general.
+Discussions with 12 governors of central banks from around the world on the sidelines of the symposium revealed that any scenario in which the Federal Reserve sees a threat to its ability to combat inflation due to a loss of independence is a direct threat to its stature and to overall economic stability.

-They stated that this is likely to lead to significant disruptions in financial markets, with investors demanding a higher premium for holding U.S. bonds and reassessing the status of U.S. Treasury bonds as the lifeline of the global financial system.
+They noted that this is likely to lead to significant disruptions in financial markets, with investors demanding a higher premium to hold U.S. bonds and reevaluating the status of U.S. Treasury bonds as the lifeline of the global financial system.

-Central banks around the world have already begun to prepare for the repercussions, instructing the banks they oversee to monitor their exposure to the U.S. dollar.
+Central banks around the world have already begun preparing for the fallout, instructing the banks they oversee to monitor their exposure to the U.S. dollar.

-More importantly, a capitulation by the Federal Reserve would end a system that has achieved relative price stability and has persisted at least since former Chair Paul Volcker overcame high inflation 40 years ago.
+Most importantly, a capitulation by the Federal Reserve would end a system that has achieved a relative stability in prices and has persisted at least since former Chairman Paul Volcker tamed high inflation 40 years ago.

-Since then, other central banks have followed the Federal Reserve's model of political independence and complete focus on their mission, which for most is to keep inflation close to 2%.
+Since then, other central banks have followed the Federal Reserve's model of political independence and complete focus on its mission, which for most entails keeping inflation close to 2%.

-German central bank governor and member of the European Central Bank's Governing Council, Joachim Nagel, stated: "This is a reminder that independence should not be taken for granted.
+Joachim Nagel, the Governor of the German central bank and a member of the European Central Bank's Governing Council, stated: "This is a reminder that independence should not be taken for granted.
 We must fulfill our commitments and affirm that independence is a prerequisite for price stability."

 A Political Game

-Markets have not yet registered deep concerns about the independence of the Federal Reserve, with U.S. stock markets experiencing a strong recovery, and Treasury yields or inflation expectations not rising to indicate a threat to the credibility of the U.S. central bank.
+Markets have not yet registered deep concerns regarding the Federal Reserve's independence, with U.S. stock markets experiencing a strong rally, and Treasury yields or inflation expectations have not risen to signal a threat to the credibility of the U.S. central bank.

-While Trump can appoint a new chair when Powell's term ends in May, he needs more of the seven board members to leave for his appointees to form a majority.
+While Trump could appoint a new Chair when Powell's term ends in May, he needs more members of the seven-member board to leave for those he appoints to form a majority.

-The Federal Reserve network consists of 12 local reserve banks, whose presidents take turns voting on interest rate policy, and the network serves as another balancing weight as local boards view it as a means to distance themselves from Washington's influence.
+The Federal Reserve network consists of 12 local reserve banks, and their presidents rotate in voting on interest rate policy, forming another counterbalance as local boards view them as a means to distance themselves from the influence of Washington.

-Even the European Central Bank, whose independence from the governments of the 20 eurozone countries is recognized by EU treaties, has had to make concerted efforts to prove it.
+Even the European Central Bank, which EU treaties recognize as independent from the governments of the 20 Eurozone countries, has had to work diligently to prove this.

-Right-wing and left-wing parties in countries like Italy, Germany, and France have occasionally criticized the central bank.
+Right-wing and left-wing parties in countries such as Italy, Germany, and France have periodically criticized the central bank.

 Other countries have turned the appointment of central bank governors into a political game.

-In Japan, the late Prime Minister Shinzo Abe criticized then-central bank governor Masaaki Shirakawa for not doing enough to combat deflation, and he personally chose Haruhiko Kuroda in 2013 to take over after Shirakawa stepped down weeks before the end of his term.
+In Japan, the late Prime Minister Shinzo Abe criticized then-central bank governor Masaaki Shirakawa for not doing enough to combat deflation, and personally chose Haruhiko Kuroda in 2013 to take over after Shirakawa stepped down weeks before his term ended.

-Kuroda then launched a massive asset purchase program that helped weaken the yen and revive growth, but it raised eyebrows among traditional central bankers by making the Bank of Japan the main creditor to the government.
+Kuroda then launched a massive asset purchase program that helped weaken the yen and revive growth but raised eyebrows among traditional central bank governors for making the Bank of Japan the main debtor to the government.

 A Bad Model

-Trump has stated that he is "eagerly awaiting" Powell's term ending in May and has publicly begun the process of selecting a successor.
+Trump has said he is "looking forward" to Powell's term ending next May and has publicly begun the process of choosing his successor.

-Reuters quoted a source described as knowledgeable about the Bank of Japan's approach, who requested anonymity due to the sensitivity of the matter: "It seems as if Trump has learned from Abe."
+Reuters quoted a source described as familiar with the Bank of Japan's approach, who asked not to be named due to the sensitivity of the issue: "It seems as if Trump has learned from Abe."

-In contrast, Trump's actions may encourage governments around the world, especially those with populist leanings, to impose their control over central banks.
+In contrast, Trump's actions might encourage governments around the world, especially those with populist leanings, to assert control over central banks.

 This could pave the way for rising inflation rates globally and increased market volatility.

-Senior fellow at the Peterson Institute for International Economics and former chief economist at the International Monetary Fund, Maurice Obstfeld, stated: "Control over the Federal Reserve would represent a very bad model for other governments."
+Maurice Obstfeld, a senior fellow at the Peterson Institute for International Economics and former chief economist at the IMF, said: "Control over the Federal Reserve is a development that could set a very bad example for other governments."

 Source: Reuters